davidtchiu/davidtchiu.github.io/teaching/cs261/lab13.map/index.md

   - Next, check to see if that location is `null`.
 If it is, then create a new key-value `Entry` and put it there.
 If not, you need to perform Linear Probing: increment the array index until: (1) you come across a `null`, or (2) you find the given `key`.
 (You may have to "wrap around" to the beginning of the hash table as you search.)
 If (1), insert the `Entry` and return `null`.
 If (2), replace the value, and return the old value.
 If the table is full, you should return null.

-- Now you can fill in the `values()` and `toString()` methods.
-Note that `toString()` should return a string containing all the key-value entries stored in the map.
+- The `toString()` method should return a string containing all the key-value entries stored in the map.
 Recall that maps do not guarantee a particular order on its entries, so don't be surprised if your output is in a different order than mine, below:

   ```java
   MapInt<String,Double> map = new OpenMap<>(6);